-A savings account is a great place to keep cash that you don’t plan to spend right away.
+A savings account is a great place to keep cash that you don’t plan to spend immediately.
 These accounts keep your money safe and accessible while paying you interest, but there are several different types of savings accounts to choose from, as well as alternative accounts that fill a similar role.
-Each variation—and every bank or credit union) has different features, so it’s important to understand what your options are.
+Each variation—and every bank or credit union) has different features, so it’s important to understand your options.

 - Basic savings accounts